-The importance of social media is undeniable.
-Today, using social media effectively can be the difference between making it and breaking it as a real estate professional.
-But where should you start, and where are you going to see a return on your efforts?
-First off, here are 7 things to think about and include into your social media strategy.
+The importance of social media is indisputable.
+These days, using social media effectively can be the difference between making it and breaking it as a real estate professional.
+But where should you begin, and where are you going to see a return on your efforts?
+Right off the bat, here are 7 things to think about and incorporate into your social media plan.

-Determining Goals and OutcomesPosting stuff on Facebook and Twitter is easy enough.
+Determining Goals and OutcomesPosting stuff on Facebook and Twitter is straight forward enough.
 But it's much harder to develop a workable social media strategy that makes sense for your audience, and doesn't overwhelm you in the process.

 Content is KingExperts and novices alike all love to extol the value of creating ‘great content'.
 Ok, great.
-So what is 'great content', where does it come from, and how are you supposed to create a consistent flow of it while also running a real estate firm?
+So what is 'great content', where does it come from, and how are you supposed to create a consistent flow of it while also running a agency?

 Unfortunately, there's no single right answer.
 But this general litmus test should provide a decent idea of whether or not something qualifies as ‘great content’.